kutelev/hwtrycatch/README.md

 ## Description ##

 **hwtrycatch** provides cross-platform way of catching hardware exceptions (like access violation or division by zero) in manner similar to the standard C++ try/catch blocks.
-After catching exception application can continue execution.
+After catching exception application can exit gracefully or continue execution.

+Supports single-threaded and multi-threaded environments.

 ## Supported platforms ##